 The Maldron Hotel

 This convenient hotel is right within the airport loop.
-Friendly staff help meet all your needs, and rooms are comfortable and practical.
+Friendly staff help meet all your needs, and the rooms are comfortable and practical.

 Malahide Castle and Gardens